 - Heavy wings or passing vehicles too quickly

-The majority of the causes for a trailer to jackknife are easily avoidable but sadly it is still a common occurrence on roads worldwide.
+The majority of the causes for a trailer to jackknife are easily avoidable but sadly it is still a common occurrence.

 How To Avoid Jackknifing